There are many places in Armenia that are underrated and undiscovered. Ijevan is absolutely one of them!

 6. Have a Tasting at the Ijevan Wine-Brandy Factory

 One of the coolest places to visit in Ijevan is the Ijevan Wine-Brandy Factory which has a history dating back 70 years and produces some of the most renowned beverages in Armenia.

 Ijevan Wine-Brandy Factory beverages are actually imported to many countries, like the US and ones in the European Union.

 Founded in 1951, Ijevan Wine-Brandy Factory is one of the visit cards of the city, located in a beautiful area surrounded by green forests and hills and it is one of the essential things to do in Ijevan.

-If you are visiting Ijevan, then we definitely recommend you take a tour in Ijevan Wine-Brandy Factory where you can see and learn the winemaking process, observe old wine collections from the mid-70s in the stocked cellar, and of course, take home an Armenian souvenir with you!
+If you are visiting Ijevan, then we definitely recommend you take a tour of Ijevan Wine-Brandy Factory where you can see and learn the winemaking process, observe old wine collections from the mid-70s in the stocked cellar, and of course, take home an Armenian souvenir with you!

 The factory is located slightly before you enter Ijevan if you’re coming from Yerevan (or Dilijan).
 You will see it on the right-hand side of the road at Yerevanyan Street 9.

 Located only a 5-minute drive away from Ijevan’s city center on the main highway is Mother Armenia.
 It is an impressive statue symbolizing the strong will of the Armenian people.

 Bult in 1971 by architect S. Mehrabyan, Ijevan’s Mother Armenia statue is one of the symbols of the city and an interesting place to visit and photograph.